UPPMAX/R-python-julia-matlab-HPC/docs/r/exercisesR.rst

             .. code-block:: sh

-	           [bbrydsoe@rackham3 bbrydsoe]$ R --quiet --no-save --no-restore -e "install.packages('anomalize', repo='http://ftp.acc.umu.se/mirror/CRAN/')"
+	       $ R --quiet --no-save --no-restore -e "install.packages('anomalize', repo='http://ftp.acc.umu.se/mirror/CRAN/')"

             This assumes you have already loaded the R module.
 If not, then do so first.

       .. tab:: Inside R